Family feud one theory in French Alps murder probe

 COMMITTED ENGINEER

-"We are all in shock here," said Fiona Davis, a neighbor of the family whose son goes to the same school as Hilli's elder daughter.
+"We are all in shock here," said Fiona Davis, a neighbour of the family whose son goes to the same school as Hilli's elder daughter.

 "Nobody knows what goes on behind closed doors, but it didn't seem like a family that would have enemies."